Jupita-io/kotlin/README.md

 ## APIs
 There is one API within the Jupita product – `dump`:

-- `dump` allows you to dump each communication utterance.
+- `dump` allows you to dump each utterance.

 ## Quickstart
 ### Step 1